TIBCOSoftware/snappydata/docs/techsupport.md

 documentation included with the product.
 To access the latest documentation, visit [https:// docs.tibco.com](https:// docs.tibco.com).

 ## Product-Specific Documentation
-Documentation for TIBCO ComputeDB™ is available on the TIBCO ComputeDB™ Product Documentation page.
+Documentation for TIBCO ComputeDB is available on the TIBCO ComputeDB Product Documentation page.

 ## How to Contact TIBCO Support
 You can contact TIBCO Support in the following ways: